opendocsg/opendoc-supreme-court-practice-directions/PART-21-Applications-Under-The-Mental-Capacity-Act.md

 (2) Under Order 99, Rule 6 of the Rules of Court, P shall be notified of certain matters by:-

-(a) the plaintiff, applicant, or appellant (as the case may be); or
+: (a) the plaintiff, applicant, or appellant (as the case may be); or

-(b) such other person as the Court may direct.
+: (b) such other person as the Court may direct.

 (3) Where P is to be notified that an application has been filed, the person effecting notification must explain to P:-

-(a) who the plaintiff or applicant is;
+: (a) who the plaintiff or applicant is;

-(b) that the application raises the question of whether P lacks capacity in relation to a matter or matters, and what that means;
+: b) that the application raises the question of whether P lacks capacity in relation to a matter or matters, and what that means;

-(c) what will happen if the Court makes the order or direction that has been applied for;
+: (c) what will happen if the Court makes the order or direction that has been applied for;

-(d) where the application is for the appointment of a deputy, details of who that person is, and
+: (d) where the application is for the appointment of a deputy, details of who that person is, and

-(e) the date on which the application is fixed for hearing.
+: (e) the date on which the application is fixed for hearing.

 (4) Where P is to be notified that an application has been withdrawn, the person effecting notification must explain to P:-

-(a) that the application has been withdrawn; and
+: (a) that the application has been withdrawn; and

-(b) the consequences of that withdrawal.
+: (b) the consequences of that withdrawal.

 (5) Where P is to be notified that a notice of appeal has been filed, the person effecting notification must explain to P:-

-(a) who the appellant is;
+: (a) who the appellant is;

-(b) the issues raised by the appeal;
+: (b) the issues raised by the appeal;

-(c) what will happen if the appeal is dismissed or allowed; and
+: (c) what will happen if the appeal is dismissed or allowed; and

-(d) the date on which the appeal is fixed for hearing.
+: (d) the date on which the appeal is fixed for hearing.

 (6) Where P is to be notified that a notice of appeal has been withdrawn, the person effecting notification must explain to P:-

-(a) that the notice of appeal has been withdrawn; and
+: (a) that the notice of appeal has been withdrawn; and

-(b) the consequences of that withdrawal.
+: (b) the consequences of that withdrawal.

 (7) Where P is to be notified that an order which affects P has been made by the Court, the person effecting notification must explain to P the effect of the order.